Robin Fields

-Robin Fields (born September 5, 1967) is an American journalist, investigative reporter, and managing editor with ProPublica, an independent, not-for-profit news agency.
+Robin Fields (born September 5, 1967) is an American journalist, investigative reporter, and managing editor of ProPublica, an independent, not-for-profit news agency.

 Fields was born in New York City.
-She graduated from the University of Pennsylvania in 1991 with a Bachelor of Arts in European History and from Northwestern University Medill School of Journalism with a Masters Degree in 1993.
+She graduated from the University of Pennsylvania in 1991 with a Bachelor of Arts in European history and from Northwestern University Medill School of Journalism with a master's degree in 1993.

 Career

 After graduating from Medill, Fields was briefly an intern with WBBM-TV until becoming a staff writer and eventually senior writer at The Sun Sentinel in Fort Lauderdale.
-Fields worked for the Los Angeles Times, for nine years, reporting on consumer affairs, technology, and demographics, before leaving to work for ProPublica in 2008.

-In 2010, Fields worked as senior editor before serving as the managing editor in 2013, where she is responsible for day-to-day operations including decisions on stories to cover, supervision of projects and hiring.
-In a 2013 article, "From Shoe Leather to Big Data: ProPublica and the Future of Watchdog Journalism," she wrote that she was there "to represent the present and future," referring to journalists from an earlier era of investigative journalism.
+In 2010, Fields worked as senior editor before serving as the managing editor in 2013, where she was responsible for day-to-day operations including decisions on stories to cover, supervision of projects, and hiring.
+In a 2013 article, From Shoe Leather to Big Data: ProPublica and the Future of Watchdog Journalism, she wrote that she was there "to represent the present and future," referring to journalists from an earlier era of investigative journalism.

 Some of the projects that Fields worked on, in cooperation with the Public Broadcasting Service (PBS) were made into documentaries, broadcast on the PBS investigative journalism program, Frontline.
 Two of the documentaries, "Cell Tower Deaths," and "The Child Cases," were nominated for the Emmy Award.

-Work at Los Angeles Times
+Los Angeles Times

 In 1999 Fields began work at The Los Angeles Times, first in the Orange County Office and then in 2001 moving to the Los Angeles office as a reporter in the Metro Section.
-During her tenure with the Times, she reported on numerous stories to include chronicling abuses at the J. Paul Getty Trust in 2005 and 2006, and the 2007 investigations into Norman Hsu’s political fundraising.
+During her tenure with the Times, she reported on numerous stories to include chronicling abuses at the J. Paul Getty Trust in 2005 and 2006, and the 2007 investigations into Norman Hsu's political fundraising.

 Guardianship reporting

-Fields investigated and covered California’s adult guardianship system in a series of stories from 2002 to 2007.
-An article published in the May/June 2006 issue of The IRE Journal, "Aging Citizens: Steep learning curve for series of stories on guardianship care for the state's elderly," by Fields and fellow colleagues, Evelyn Larrubia and Jack Leonard, described how they discovered that hundreds of senior citizens lost the right to make their own decisions, without their consent, in the California court system.
+Fields investigated and covered California's adult guardianship system in a series of stories from 2002 to 2007.
+An article published in the May/June 2006 issue of The IRE Journal, "Aging Citizens: Steep learning curve for series of stories on guardianship care for the state's elderly," by Fields and colleagues, Evelyn Larrubia and Jack Leonard, described how they discovered that hundreds of senior citizens lost the right to make their own decisions, without their consent, in the California court system.
 Most were assigned guardians due to health issues, primarily, dementia.
 They learned that the courts were so backlogged, no one was keeping track of their welfare even though it was mandated by state law.
 The investigation took years of gathering data in order to build a database; they examined more than 2,400 cases, in five California counties.
 The four-part series led to the introduction of bills to strengthen regulations, and a task force was created to study the laws that regulate conservatorship.